 Simulation and Skills

-All of our pre-registration courses have elements of simulated practice to assist in the students skill acquisition.
-Here at the University of Worcester we have the Sheila Scott Building a Simulation Suite dedicated for teaching and facilitating students learning.
+All our pre-registration courses have elements of simulated practice to facilitate the student’s skills acquisition.
+Here at the University of Worcester, simulation and skills are taught in the Sheila Scott Building.

 About the Sheila Scott building

-The Sheila Scott Building is a dedicated skills and simulation environment.
-Here students can rehearse clinical skills in a safe environment.
-Student nurses will have opportunities to learn in professional groups to develop their own professional identity and expertise.
-Additionally, there will be opportunities for inter-professional learning to enhance mutual understanding and improve patient safety and the quality of care.
+The Sheila Scott Building is a dedicated simulation and skills suite where students can acquire and practice clinical skills in a safe environment.
+Students learn in groups to develop their professional identity and expertise.
+There are also opportunities for inter-professional learning, enhancing mutual understanding to improve patient safety and quality of care.

 The equipment used in simulation and skills teaching replicates that found in the clinical environment.
 However, as staff and students at the University of Worcester work with a wide range of different practice partners, it is not possible to guarantee that it will be the same equipment found in the clinical placement areas.

 In simulation and skills sessions, students are taught the core principles that apply to specific procedures.
 The practice partner then develops that learning by ensuring that students receive training specific to equipment and situations in their placement area.